-- The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources GovGuam has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
-In this analysis, only the General Fund is considered. - For the year ended September 30, 2009, GovGuam's unreserved fund balance (deficit) of the General Fund was 82.2% of its annual revenues, but is a decrease in the size of the deficit in the prior year.
-This decrease is primarily due to a change in the application of pension accounting principles.
+The level of budgetary unreserved fund balance is an indication of the amount of unexpended, unencumbered and available resources GovGuam has at a point in time to carryover into the next fiscal year to fund budgetary emergencies, shortfalls or other unexpected needs.
+In this analysis, only the General Fund is considered.

+For the year ended September 30, 2010, GovGuam's unreserved fund balance (deficit) of the General Fund was 90.4% of its annual revenues, and is an increase in the size of the deficit from the prior year.
+This increase is primarily due to a deficiency in actual revenues earned vs. the budgetary revenue estimate.
+This shortfall approximated \$34 million.